Lucas Luhr: Post-Audi career

 In 2011, Luhr competed in the FIA GT1 World Championship for JR Motorsports, winning the drivers' championship with Michael Krumm in a Nissan GT-R.

 For 2012, Luhr competed in the American Le Mans Series for Muscle Milk Motorsports, where he was the LMP1 champion and the Rolex Sports Car Series for Starworks Motorsport where he finished 12th in points with one race win.
 In 2013, he returned to Muscle Milk in ALMS LMP1 and also won the 24 Hours Nürburgring SP7 class in a Manthey Racing Porsche.

 On 26 July 2013, it was announced that Luhr would make his IndyCar Series debut with Sarah Fisher Hartman Racing at Sonoma Raceway in conjunction with RW Motorsports.
 It was his first open wheel race since he competed in German Formula Three in 1998.

+Personal life

+In October 2016, Luhr was arrested for public indecency after allegedly urinating in a RaceTrac parking lot near Road Atlanta in Georgia at 2 a.m. in the morning.

 Top Speed

 Luhr was featured, along with Marion Jones and Marla Streb, in the large format film, Top Speed, hosted by Tim Allen.
 Luhr's appearance in the film focuses on his championships in the 24 Hours of Le Mans while he was driving for Porsche.
 The film was produced by MacGillivray Freeman Films.